 For large, chronic tears where the tendon cannot be repaired, reverse shoulder replacement may restore function by allowing the deltoid muscle to power arm movement.
 Your surgeon will discuss all options based on your specific situation.

-Learn about Shoulder ReplacementSurgery may be recommended if you have a complete tear, if symptoms haven't improved with conservative treatment (physical therapy, injections), or if you need full shoulder function for work or sports.
+Learn about shoulder replacementSurgery may be recommended if you have a complete tear, if symptoms haven't improved with conservative treatment (physical therapy, injections), or if you need full shoulder function for work or sports.
 Your surgeon will review your MRI and discuss whether surgery is likely to help.

 You'll wear a sling for 4-6 weeks.
 Physical therapy starts early with passive motion (the therapist moves your arm).
 Most patients see significant improvement by 3-4 months and return to full activities at 4-6 months, though large tears may take longer to fully heal.